How to Generate Subtitles with Accurate Timestamps

 Pricing: $10/hr pay-as-you-go or $22/mo + $5/hr

-Best for: Media companies, production studios, and teams processing large volumes of video content.
+Best for: media companies, production studios, teams processing volume.

 Key features: